mothur/mothur.github.io/_wiki/sorabund.md

 ---
 title: 'Sorabund'
+tags: 'calculators'
 redirect_from: '/wiki/Sorabund'
 ---
-The **sorabund** calculator returns the abundance-based Sorenson dissimilarity index describing the fraction of individuals that don\'t belong to shared OTUs.
+The **sorabund** calculator returns the abundance-based Sorenson dissimilarity index describing the fraction of individuals that don't belong to shared OTUs.
 This calculator can be used in the [summary.shared](summary.shared) and [collect.shared](collect.shared) commands.